Understanding eCommerce Architecture: Building a Strong Foundation for Online Success

 • Hard to isolate and fix problems, as a failure in one component can adversely affect the entire system

-It is a segmentation of an E-commerce system into small and independent services communicating with each other through multiple API interfaces.
-The main upside of microservice is that it functions as a subsystem relying on its business logic and architecture.
-It also permits greater flexibility and scalability.
+Microservices segment an E-commerce system into small, independent services that communicate with each other through multiple API interfaces.
+The main upside of microservices is that they function as subsystems relying on their business logic and architecture.
+They also permit greater flexibility and scalability.

 Pros of Microservice Architecture: